rhaiscript/book/src/patterns/singleton.md

 let mut scope = Scope::new();

-// Add the command object into a custom Scope.
+// Add the singleton command object into a custom Scope.
 // Constants, as a convention, are named with all-capital letters. scope.push_constant("BUNNY", bunny.clone());